bpenovic/beacher-scraper/ScraperLib/README.md

 # ScraperLib
-All data manipulation is implemented inside ScraperLib.
-Servicelib contains:
+All data manipulation is implemented inside ScraperLib, which contains:
   * DAL - Database access layer
   * Models - Database models
   * DomainServices - services which manipulate with database (using Entity Framework)